coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 The implementation is based on a first-class representation of properties of relations and morphisms as typeclasses.
-That is, the various combinations of properties on relations and morphisms are represented as records and instances of theses classes are put in a hint database.
+That is, the various combinations of properties on relations and morphisms are represented as records and instances of these classes are put in a hint database.
 For example, the declaration:

 .. coqdoc::